-3. Click OK at the bottom of the page to complete your cross-list selection.
-Return to the main page to view a confirmation message regarding your combined selection(s).
+4. Click OK at the bottom of the page to complete your cross-list selection.
+You will be returned to the main page to view a confirmation message regarding your combined selection(s).

 Note: If you do not teach with Tegrity video, then skip to step D. Set Release Date.

 If you are teaching a course section with a video course mode (V, RV), then click the check box to the right of the section.

 To select the date your section(s) are released to students, either click on the calendar page to the right of the date field and click on a specific date, or manually edit the date that appears in the Release to Students on column.
 Click Save at the top or bottom of the page.
 A confirmation page will appear.
 Within 24 hours you will have access to your Webcourses@UCF section(s).
 You will see them in your Courses list at the top of the Canvas Home area.
 Students are automatically populated as they add and drop courses.